Rands Management Glossary

 Holy Shit — The moment when a piece of technology totally blows your mind and/or changes your life.

 IC (Individual Contributor) — HR term that describes a single employee who has no direct reports.
-Don’t say this either.
+Don’t ever call anyone an IC; it’s rude.

 Incrementalist — An individual who knows that better is the enemy of done.
 Incrementalists get stuff done at the cost of quality and completeness.